 Gentle rhyming text and naïf illustrations dominated by lovely pale yellow and teal tones are impeccably paired in this heartwarming book….Dealey and Shorrock create a winsome, hopeful portrait of family and community bonds.

 Author: Erin Dealey

-Erin Dealey's original career goal was Olympic Gold Medal tetherball player.
-When that didn't pan out, she became a teacher, theater director, actor, mom, and author--and now welcomes any opportunity to visit schools around the world.
-Her Sleeping Bear Press books include K is for Kindergarten and Deck the Walls: A Wacky Christmas Carol.
-She lives in northern California with her husband and a very energetic Golden Retriever.
+Erin Dealey’s original career goal was Olympic Gold Medal tetherball player.
+When that didn’t pan out, she became a teacher, theater director, playwright, actor, mom, and author.
+Her Sleeping Bear Press books include Just Flowers, Christmas Ahoy, Snow Globe Wishes (A 2023 Anna Dewdney Read-Together honor book), K is for Kindergarten, and Deck the Walls: A Wacky Christmas Carol.
+She lives in northern California with her husband and welcomes any opportunity to connect with young writers & readers around the world.
 You can find her online at erindealey.com and on social media as @ErinDealey.